hrishitchaudhuri/fizzy-buzzer/hello-world/README.md

 * Execute as `./z.out [anything you want, because no one's going to read it.
 No one cares]`

 ## Notes
 Bonus points for figuring out the encoding.
+What can you do with those?
+Shov- nvm.